centrify/centrifycli/README.md

 * JSON Schemas of Centrify API endpoints.
 * Handling of Authentication through OAuth or user/password.

-When using Centrify CLI, we strongly encourage you to adopt or follow best industry practices with regard to information security to prevent any data security breaches, including storage of personal data, and always follow all applicable laws
+When using Centrify CLI, we strongly encourage you to adopt or follow best industry practices with regard to information security to prevent any data security breaches, including storage of personal data, and always follow all applicable laws.

 For more information, see [Centrify CLI: Centrify Command Line Interface](https://github.com/centrify/centrifycli/wiki/Centrify-CLI:-Centrify-Command-Line-Interface).